felipmiguel/AzureDb.Passwordless/README.md

 The implication should retrieve an access token before creating a connection, cache the access token, and retrieve a new access token only if it expires.
 Each database driver provides different solutions:

 * Postgresql: Npgsql library provides a mechanism to obtain a password periodically.
 That is using NpgsqlDataSourceBuilder and [_UsePeriodicPasswordProvider_ method](https://www.npgsql.org/doc/api/Npgsql.NpgsqlDataSourceBuilder.html#Npgsql_NpgsqlDataSourceBuilder_UsePeriodicPasswordProvider_System_Nullable_Func_Npgsql_NpgsqlConnectionStringBuilder_CancellationToken_ValueTask_System_String____TimeSpan_TimeSpan_).
-The library AzureDb.Passwordless.Npgsql contains a class that provides a callback that obtains the password from Azure AD.
+The library Microsoft.Azure.Data.Extensions.Npgsql contains a class that provides a callback that obtains the password from Azure AD.
 * Mysql:
   * MySql.Data library provides a mechanism to configure an authentication plugin.
-The library AzureDb.Passwordless.Mysql provides a class that implements the authentication plugin and obtains the password from Azure AD.
+The library Microsoft.Azure.Data.Extensions.MySql provides a class that implements the authentication plugin and obtains the password from Azure AD.
 The problem of this library is that the configuration uses old System.Configuration library, which is not supported in .Net Core.
 So, the library is not usable in .Net Core applications.
   This library was tested with Azure Database for MySQL Flexible Server and Azure Database for MySQL Single Server, but **token as password only works in Azure Database for MySQL Single Server**.
   * [MySqlConnector](https://mysqlconnector.net/) is an open source driver for dotnet.
 It provides a similar mechanism to Postgresql for this scenario.
 It provides a [_ProvidePasswordCallback_ delegate](https://mysqlconnector.net/api/mysqlconnector/mysqlconnection/providepasswordcallback/).
-The library AzureDb.Passwordless.MysqlConnector provides a class that implements the delegate signature and obtains the password from Azure AD.
+The library Microsoft.Azure.Data.Extensions.MySqlConnector provides a class that implements the delegate signature and obtains the password from Azure AD.
 This driver works with Azure Database for MySQL Flexible Server and Azure Database for MySQL Single Server.
 It doesn't provide an Entity Framework implementation, but it is possible to use [Pomelo](https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.MySql).

 > [!NOTE] This [fork of MySql.Data](https://github.com/mysql/mysql-connector-net/compare/8.0...felipmiguel:mysql-connector-net:8.0.tunned) library implements a couple of experimental workarounds to make it work in .Net Core applications.